(Step by step video tutorial at the bottom of the blog post)

 It’s also important to start on self-hosted if you want to monetize your blog with ads, affiliate links and other advertising-many free blogging platforms don’t allow you to monetize your blog, and that’s what you’re here for, right?

 Being self-hosted does mean that you pay for your hosting services but it’s quite inexpensive with Bluehost when you click through my link, which is who I started with when I switched from Blogger to WordPress in 2012 and who hosted my blog the first 5 years (I switched to a more expensive hosting option in 2016 due the size and complicated technical needs of my blog.)
 They have plans starting at $3.95 a month and if you sign up for a year you can register your domain name for free too.
-They also offer one click WordPress install and a 30 day money-back guarantee.
+They also automatically install WordPress for you so you don’t have to hassle with it and a 30 day money-back guarantee.
 It’s just the best bang for your buck as a new blogger.

 1. Pick a Domain Name